 Here’s another post in my series on the wonders of north Indian raga.
-The story so far:

 Here’s the summary for Malkauns in The raga guide:

 First, a note for those who are no more expert than me in the subtleties of sargam.
-Taking C as the notional tonic, you may at first here the basic scale of Malkauns as
+Taking C as the notional tonic, you may at first hear the basic scale of Malkauns as

 C–E♭–F–G–B♭–C (as in the lighter rāg Dhani, for a flavour of which click here; also in The raga guide); however, in Malkauns the drone strings are not the common C and G, but C and F—so the scale is actually